Jimmy John Liautaud: Political donations

 Together with his spouse, Liautaud contributed $212,000 to Donald Trump's 2020 presidential campaign.
+In total they have donated $3.1 million to Donald Trump's campaign and inauguration.
 He has also contributed to the legal defense fund of Rudy Giuliani.

 Honors

 Liautaud is a member of the University of Illinois at Chicago's Chicago Area Entrepreneurship Hall of Fame.

 In 2003, he was named to Chicago's "40 Under 40" by Crain's Chicago Business.

 In 2004, he was named the Ernst & Young Food & Beverage Entrepreneur of the Year in Illinois.
 The winners were selected by an independent panel of judges composed of local community and business leaders.
 In the same year, he was given the Lifetime Achievement Award at the National CEO Conference and inducted into the Collegiate Entrepreneurs' Organization Hall of Fame.

 In 2007, Liautaud delivered the commencement speech at his alma mater, now known as the Liautaud-Lyons Upper School, a program of Elgin Academy.

 In 2012, Liautaud was awarded the Nation's Restaurant News Golden Chain award for outstanding accomplishments that have benefited consumers in the food industry.

 In March 2017, he was named Franchise Times' "Dealmaker of the Year" for the deal that brought Roark Capital Group in as the company's new majority owner.
-Beth Ewen, FT's editor-in-chief called the deal "one of the best private equity deals of all time in the restaurant business."
-In December of that year, Liautaud was chosen to receive the Horatio Alger Award for 2018.
+Beth Ewen, FT's editor-in-chief called the deal "one of the best private equity deals of all time in the restaurant business".
+In December of that year, Liautaud was received the Horatio Alger Award for 2018.
 The Horatio Alger Association of Distinguished Americans recognizes people who have overcome personal challenges to achieve personal and professional success.